Anuragch24/CodSoft/README.md

-# CodSoft
+# CODSOFT
-projects for CodSoft
+projects for CODSOFT